evanc108/Tally/README.md

         ├─ Everyone can cover their share?
         │         │
         │         ▼
-        │    APPROVE — merchant gets full amount
-        │    Each member's account is debited their share atomically │
+        │    APPROVE — Highnote pulls from Product Funding Account │    Backend triggers individual pulls from each member │
         └─ Anyone short?
                   │